 This room was once the Ionic Antechamber in the Bath Chambers, named for its decoration of twelve marble columns.
 It then became a Second Antechamber for the Count of Toulouse, the Countess of Toulouse, Madame Adélaïde, and lastly the youngest Mesdames, before becoming Madame Sophie’s chamber in 1767 and Madame Victoire’s chamber in 1769.

-The fine woodwork was made by Antoine Rousseau and the variegated taffeta hangings in the alcove are reminiscent of Madame Victoire’s “summer furnishings”.
-The two corner cupboards were delivered by Péridiez in 1769 but were later sold off during the Revolution.
+The fine woodwork was made by Jules Antoine Rousseau (1710-1782) was a sculptor and father of the sculptors Jean Hugues and Jean Siméon. and the variegated taffeta hangings in the alcove are reminiscent of Madame Victoire’s “summer furnishings”.
+The two corner cupboards were delivered by More about these corner cupboards in 1769 but were later sold off during the Revolution.
 They were subsequently taken to Russia, then England, from where they were bought back in 1982.

 Madame Victoire’s Private Chamber